Jackfruit:15 Health Benefits, Side Effects and How to Eat it

 15. Weight Management Support

 Jackfruit offers a multifaceted approach to weight management.
 Its impressive fiber content creates significant satiety due to both physical bulk and the slowing of gastric emptying.
-This prolonged feeling of fullness can naturally reduce caloric intake at subsequent meals without requiring conscious restriction.

 The soluble fiber forms a gel-like substance in the digestive tract that slows the absorption of sugars.
 It can prevent blood glucose spikes that can trigger hunger and cravings.